Suhaibmuhd01/Cognifyz-Frontend-Intern-Project/README.md

 ## How to Run the Project

 1. Clone the repository: `git clone https://github.com/suhaibmuhd01/cognifyz-frontend-intern.git`
+2. run `npm install` in your terminal.
-2. Open `index.html` in your web browser.
+3. Open `index.html` in your web browser.

 ## Features